-Choose the right breed.
+Choose the Right Breed

 People keep chickens for a couple of different reasons.
-Sometimes they’re just looking for a fun pet, some people want a productive investment for eggs or meat, or some just want to gain more control over where the food they eat comes from.
+Sometimes they’re just looking for a fun pet, some people want a productive investment for eggs or meat, or some want to gain more control over where the food they eat comes from.

-Keep the coop clean.
+Keep the Coop Clean

-You’ll want to ensure your chickens have an ideal home to live in and protect them from the elements, so once you find the right one it’s imperative to maintain it.
+You’ll want to ensure your chickens have an ideal home to live in and protect them from the elements, so once you find the right one, it’s imperative to maintain it.
 A clean, hygienic coop fosters a happy, healthy flock.

 Promote good health and prevent disease among your hens by scooping droppings and loose feathers daily with a hand shovel.
-Perform a thorough cleaning approximately every 6 months to keep the environment fresh and in good condition.
+Perform a thorough cleaning every six months to keep the environment fresh and in good condition.
 This includes completely changing the bedding, cleaning and replacing nesting materials, and washing the food and water containers.

-Apple cider vinegar mixed with water in a spray bottle is an excellent, natural cleaning solution to use routinely to disinfect and prevent a build up of mold and odor.
+Apple cider vinegar mixed with water in a spray bottle is an excellent, natural cleaning solution to use routinely to disinfect and prevent a build-up of mold and odor.
 Remember to wear a mask as you clean and wash your hands every time.

 Visit your flock every day to check their health and ensure you’re immediately aware of any abnormalities.
 Get to know your hens and how they interact with one another so you can easily identify when something isn’t right.